 Dynamic Damping is the effect of having the forces change when the car is moving at high speed versus low speeds.
 Setting this too high makes the wheel too heavy at high speeds, which drowns out the force feedback.

 Road Effects are simulated effects for things like bumps in the road.
-Personally, I like them fairly high, but this is personal preference, so try different levels depending on what you like.
+The important features of the road are felt directly through the physics.
+This adds a little extra vibration based on the road texture.
+This is personal preference, so try different levels depending on what you like.

 Steer Lock is best left at 0°.
 The steering angle will always be set to the real-world value of the car you are driving, unless this is larger than the Operating Range set in G HUB.